Inference-Time Code Selection via Symbolic Equivalence Partitioning: Limitations

 \textbf{Language and Toolchain Dependence:} Our current implementation relies on Python-specific symbolic execution engines.
 While the theoretical framework of symbolic consensus is language-agnostic, adapting it to other languages (e.g., C++, Java, Rust) requires robust symbolic execution backends (e.g., KLEE or CBMC), which may require additional engineering effort.

-\textbf{Scalability Constraints:} The computational cost of our method scales as $O(N \cdot M)$, where $N$ is the number of candidate solutions and $M$ is the number of distinct semantic clusters discovered under bounded symbolic analysis.
+\textbf{Scalability Constraints:} The computational cost of our method scales as $O(N' \cdot M)$, where $N'$ is the number of post-filter candidate solutions and $M$ is the number of distinct semantic partitions discovered under bounded symbolic analysis.
 For large candidate pools, this verification cost may become prohibitive for real-time applications.
 However, our empirical results show that strong performance is achieved at modest sample sizes ($N=10$), substantially reducing the need for large-scale sampling in practice.

-\textbf{Solver Completeness \& Search Budget:} Symbolic execution in SEP is bounded by a finite solver budget (e.g., time or search depth).
-Although pairwise equivalence accuracy is high in practice (Section~\ref{sec:analysis}), the analysis is often not exhaustive: if a semantic difference lies beyond the search horizon---for example, requiring deep recursion or a specific large input that triggers a distinct execution path---the solver may fail to find a counterexample.
-In such cases, SEP may incorrectly treat two non-equivalent implementations as equivalent.
+\textbf{Bounded Symbolic Analysis \& Greedy Partitioning:} SEP relies on bounded symbolic execution and representative-based greedy partitioning.
+Although operational pairwise equivalence accuracy is high in practice (Section~\ref{sec:analysis}), symbolic analysis is not exhaustive: if a semantic difference lies beyond the search horizon, the solver may fail to find a counterexample.
+Greedy partitioning further reduces comparison cost but can introduce order dependence, since candidates are compared only against current partition representatives.
+Our failure analysis suggests that problematic partition structures are uncommon: only 505 of 8,969 consensus-eligible instances (5.63\%) are flagged by either a mostly-wrong dominant partition or a largest partition containing a correct candidate but an incorrect representative.
+Still, these cases remain a source of error when bounded analysis merges non-equivalent programs or selects a wrong representative from a mixed partition.

+\textbf{Dependence on Public Examples:} The public example filter is an important grounding stage in SEP.
+When such examples are unavailable, SEP can still perform symbolic partitioning, but its selection signal relies more heavily on the assumption that the largest semantic partition corresponds to correct behavior.
+In these settings, correlated wrong solutions may be harder to eliminate.

-\textbf{Problem Constraints \& Domain Specificity:} This limitation is most relevant for competitive programming tasks, where programs are often highly sensitive to precise input constraints, boundary conditions, and problem-specific invariants.
-In such settings, our constraint injection method substantially reduces exploration of invalid inputs by enforcing explicitly stated domain restrictions.
+\textbf{Problem Domain Constraints:} This limitation is most relevant for competitive programming tasks, where programs are often highly sensitive to precise input constraints and boundary conditions.
+In such settings, constraint injection reduces exploration of invalid inputs by enforcing explicitly stated domain restrictions, improving the robustness and fidelity of pairwise symbolic comparisons.
 However, it does not reliably recover all constraints that are only implicitly specified in natural language or embedded in complex problem logic, so the symbolic engine may still explore unintended inputs, potentially causing spurious separation of semantically equivalent solutions.
+Nevertheless, SEP remains robust and achieves strong empirical results even when such constraints are not available.